 An inspirational quote tops off this cute and genius homework area.

 Don’t have much space?
 This bedside desk doubles up by serving as a functional homework station and side table.
+Check it out here.

 This desk utilizes a stacking bookshelf to easily store books and supplies for the perfect homework station.